Anne Ryan (artist): Biography

 Anne Ryan was born in Hoboken, New Jersey in 1889.
 Both her parents died when Ryan was in her early teens, and she attended the Academy of Saint Elizabeth convent for both high school and early college.
 She left the school her junior year to marry attorney William McFadden; they separated in 1923.
 During this time she frequented art and literary circles in New York City's Greenwich Village neighborhood, and published a novel, Raquel, as well as a volume of poetry, Lost Hills.
 In 1931 and 1932 she lived in Majorca and then Paris.
 When she returned to the United States and settled on West Fourth Street in New York City, the cultural community there was rapidly galvanizing, attracting artists and writers of all backgrounds through the Works Progress Administration and generating new styles that challenged the Regionalism and Social Realism for which the U.S. was known.
 She began to paint in 1938 and had her first solo exhibition in 1941 at The Pinacoteca on Lexington Avenue.
-After seeing Kurt Schwitters' collages shown at the Rose Fried Gallery in 1948, she was struck by "the abstract form and tactile quality, at how much power and complexity there could be on so small a scale."
+After seeing Kurt Schwitters' collages shown at the Rose Fried Gallery in 1948, she was struck by "the abstract form and tactile quality, at how much power and complexity there could be on so small a scale.
 She seized on the idea of debris and made her first collage from paper and fabric scraps that very evening, continuing mostly in this mode until her death in 1954 in Morristown, New Jersey.
 She was interred at Gate of Heaven Cemetery in East Hanover, New Jersey.

+Her work was included in the influential 1951 Ninth Street Show.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.